|Cat. no. K226||C Diff Banana Broth™, 16x100mm Tube, 10ml||20 tubes/box|

 Approximately 1.7 million hospitalized patients develop nosocomial infections annually while being treated for entirely unrelated conditions; more than 98,000 (one in 17) of these patients will die due to complications from acquired infections.(5) Consequently, healthcare-associated infections (HAI) are a major cause of morbidity and mortality around the world, posing an enormous financial and physical burden on the global health care system.

-In the U.S., the Centers for Disease Control and Prevention state that Clostridium difficile infection (CDI) surveillance is a core component of the CDC's Emerging Infections Program, Healthcare-Associated Infections Community Interface (HAIC).(3) C. difficile causes diarrhea linked to approximately 14,000 U.S. deaths annually, particularly in immune compromised and elderly patients who take antibiotics or are under routine medical care.(4) Deaths from C. difficile infection increased 400% from 2000 to 2007 and at least 94% of C. difficile infections are derived from contact in a medical or patient care facility.
+In the U.S., the Centers for Disease Control and Prevention state that Clostridioides difficile (formerly Clostridium difficile) infection (CDI) surveillance is a core component of the CDC's Emerging Infections Program, Healthcare-Associated Infections Community Interface (HAIC).(3) C. difficile causes diarrhea linked to approximately 14,000 U.S. deaths annually, particularly in immune compromised and elderly patients who take antibiotics or are under routine medical care.(4) Deaths from C. difficile infection increased 400% from 2000 to 2007 and at least 94% of C. difficile infections are derived from contact in a medical or patient care facility.
 Of these, 25% of patients show symptoms in hospitals; the remaining 75% are from patients in nursing homes, treatment clinics and doctor's offices.(4) Since diarrhea is the leading symptom, C. difficile is readily spread from one care facility to another and from healthcare worker to patient due to soiled surfaces and equipment.
 The organism can be difficult to contain due to its ability to produce spores resistant to many commonly used disinfectants and which may lay dormant until transmission occurs.
 At present, it is estimated that C. difficile causes an additional $1 billion in extra healthcare costs annually.(4)

 Current methods to detect pathogens like C. difficile utilize rapid techniques such as pulsed-field gel electrophoresis (PFGE), polymerase chain reaction (PCR), toxin-typing and mutation analysis.
 However, surveillance is performed after infection and involves patient testing for positive stool specimens.
 Thus, an efficient and easy-to-use detection method for monitoring the effectiveness of room disinfection procedures and for identifying environmental reservoirs of C. difficile spore contamination prior to the onset of disease could prevent infection, reduce HAI, and potentially reduce the number of deaths due to CDI.(2)

-A study by Cadnum et al. compared the use of Clostridium difficile Brucella Broth with Thioglycolic Acid and L-cystine under aerobic conditions versus standard Clostridium difficile Brucella Broth incubated anaerobically for the recovery of C. difficile from hospital environmental samples.
+A study by Cadnum et al. compared the use of Clostridioides difficile Brucella Broth with Thioglycolic Acid and L-cystine under aerobic conditions versus standard Clostridioides difficile Brucella Broth incubated anaerobically for the recovery of C. difficile from hospital environmental samples.
 Their research concluded that broth containing the reducing agents Thioglycolic Acid and L-cystine was significantly more sensitive and specific at recovering C. difficile from the environment: 88% and 100%, respectively, versus 51% and 96% for Brucella Broth without these ingredients.(2) In addition, because Brucella Broth supplemented with Thioglycolic Acid and L-cystine can be incubated aerobically and samples obtained using routine environmental monitoring procedures, researchers determined that broth enrichment with these reducing agents was an effective tool at identifying environmental sources of C. difficile in healthcare facilities.(2)

 Hardy Diagnostics C Diff Banana Broth™ is based on the formulation proposed by Cadnum et al. The basal medium is Brucella Broth supplemented with hemin and vitamin K to promote the growth of fastidious anaerobic microorganisms such as C. difficile.
 L-cystine acts as a growth factor for thiol-dependent or sulfur-containing amino-acid-requiring microorganisms and, in conjunction with the small amount of agar in the formulation, acts as an oxygen reducer to promote the growth of obligately anaerobic bacteria without the need to incubate samples anaerobically.(2,8) In addition, mannitol is used instead of glucose to prevent glucose repression of C. difficile cytotoxin synthesis and release.(7) Mannitol fermentation is also an important characteristic of C. difficile identification and can be used to differentiate this species from C. sporogenes, a similar organism.(6-8) Lysozyme, thioglycolic acid, and sodium taurocholate are included to promote C. difficile spore germination from environmental samples, and the pH of the medium is optimized to facilitate fermentation of mannitol by germinating spores of C. difficile via the alkaline up-regulated PEP-phosphotransferase (PTS) transport system.(1,2) Cycloserine and cefoxitin are selective agents to inhibit the growth of unwanted environmental organisms.
 Neutral red is the pH indicator and sodium bicarbonate acts as a buffering agent to maintain alkaline conditions required to promote mannitol fermentation.(10)